Video games in South Korea: Video game addiction

 In a survey that was done in 2018 the South Korean government got a rough estimate that 10 million people were at risk of Internet Addiction.
 Video game addiction existed back in the early 2000s; in that decade a South Korean man died from a heart attack after playing video games for 50 hours in a PC bang where he barely slept and ate.
-He was also fired from his job because he didn't show up to work due to him playing computer games.
+He was also fired from his job because he didn't show up to work due to playing computer games.

 Ratings

 Video games in Korea are rated by the Game Rating and Administration Committee, a governmental organization established in 2006.
 Games were previously rated by the Korea Media Rating Board (KMRB).
-A separate board was established in 2006 following a scandal where the KMRB was allegedly bribed to allow a video slot machine known as Sea Story be put on the market after operators hacked the game to increase its payouts beyond legal limits.
+A separate board was established in 2006 following a scandal where the KMRB was allegedly bribed to allow a video slot machine known as Sea Story to be put on the market after operators hacked the game to increase its payouts beyond legal limits.